Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

 Background

-A gym buyer in the Netherlands lands on Promofit looking for branded welcome gifts.
+A buyer in the Netherlands lands on Promofit looking for branded welcome gifts.
 They search.
-The results are overwhelming, irrelevant, or both.
+The results are non-existent or irrelevant.
 They leave.
 This was happening in 63% of sessions and it was quietly killing conversion before a single product was ever seen.

 My role